medialab/toflit18/fosdem2019/presentation.md

 </div>
 ---

-> to be able to change classifications without having to reindex
+> To be able to change classifications without having to reindex

 In Social Sciences we need this feature.
 It's hard.